Photo © Richard Delahoy. Please do not re-post without permission.

 From 1971 onwards, Southend Transport operated special services on Boxing Day, including routes outside their normal area.
 The most successful by far of the out of area routes was the 400 to Kings Cross, running every two hours over the normally ENOC operated route.
-It was always operated by the newest double deckers in the fleet, such as 382, GHJ382L, seen here and sometimes required duplication - helped by the absence of any train services from Southend to London on Boxing Day!
+It was always operated by the newest double deckers in the fleet, such as 382, GHJ382L, seen here on layover between journeys, and sometimes required duplication - helped by the absence of any train services from Southend to London on Boxing Day!

 Click here for more details from the Southend fleet list pages.

 Photo taken by Richard Delahoy, Sunday 26 December 1976, York Way, London Kings Cross

 You're welcome to print these pages for personal use only or to link to them as long as it's not for financial gain.
 Photos may not be re-posted anywhere (including facebook, flickr and fotopic sites) without permission.
 See the Site Map for further details.